Monte-Carlo Simulation: Blackjack

 The Blackjack Class

 Create a class called Blackjack that implements a simple version of the card game.
-The class will need to have a Deck, a Hand for the player, a Hand for the dealer, and scores for both the dealer and player.
+The class will need to have fields for a Deck, a Hand for the player, and a Hand for the dealer.
 The main function for the Blackjack class should implement one complete game.

 public void reset( boolean newDeck )should set up and reset the game.
-If newDeck is true, then the function should create a fresh deck.
-The deck should be shuffled before the game starts.
+If newDeck is true, then the function should create a fresh, shuffled deck.
+Otherwise, it should not modify the deck, just clear the player and dealer hands.

 public void deal()should deal out two cards to both players.

-public String toString()returns a String that has describes the state of the game, including player scores.
+public String toString()returns a String that has describes the state of the game (the total values in the player and dealer hands).

 public boolean playerTurn()have the player draw cards until the total value of the player's hand is equal to or above 16.
 The function should return false if the player goes over 21 (bust).